Devisjs/Devis-Examples/Library/README.md

 });

 ```
-* Update userData and put what you want.
-It will your first user admin.
+* Update userData and put what you want. it'll be your first administrator

 * Run this commands in Separate terminals